x-zb/Counter-GAP/README.md

 # CounterGAP

 ## Debiased Models
-You can download our aCDA/nCDA-debiased BERT/SpanBERT checkpoints from the follwoing links (the original undebiased checkpoints can be downloaded from the link in `coref/`):
+You can download our aCDA/nCDA-debiased BERT/SpanBERT checkpoints from the follwoing links (undebiased checkpoints fine-tuned on the original training set can be downloaded from the link in `coref/`):

 |                | aCDA-debiased | nCDA-debiased |
 | -------------  |:-------------:| -------------:|